Siebe88/hello-world/README.md

 Just want to learn how this shit works.

+is it okay now?

-#I just want to say hello.
+I just want to say hello.